A Brief History

 Several states remember Pocahontas with cities or counties named after her, and 4 US Navy ships have borne her name.
 Schools, parks, privately owned properties and other places and things bear her name.
 Speaking of name, Pocahontas is just one of a few ways her name has been described, along with others such as Matoika, Matoaka, and Amonute.

 Cracked fact: Pocahontas may have been married at the time of her capture, to a fellow Native American who was killed in the fighting going on at that time.
 Cracked fact #2: Although usually referred to as a princess, the Native Americans did not actually consider her a princess even though she was the daughter of the chief or king.
 The English called her princess to get the most positive publicity out of her conversion to Christianity!
-Do you have any places or things named after Pocahontas near you?
+Question for students (and subscribers): Do you have any places or things named after Pocahontas near you?
+Please let us know in the comments section below this article.

 For more information, please see…